MrGrasss/BlitzGram-InstagramTool/readme.md

 - **Overview:** Generate new Instagram accounts using HQ un-flagged proxies.
 - **Saved Accounts:** Generated accounts are saved into `gen/accounts.txt`.
 - **Saved Sessions:** Generated sessions are saved into `gen/sessions.txt`.
-- **Email Usage:** Currently, free emails are used for account generation.
-HQ mails and numbers will be added later.
+- **Email Usage:** Either use tempmail or kopeechka by setting "use_temp_mail" to "false" and inputting your " kopeechka_token"
 - **Proxies:** Sticky residential proxies are needed and one thread equals one proxy.
 Entering more threads than available proxies will always cap the threads.
 - **Config:** You will find "run_forever" in `gen/config.json`.
 This will loop threads with the same proxies.
-Make sure that you set your sticky proxies to reset after 1/2 minutes.
-This option is either "true" or "false"
+Make sure that you set your sticky proxies to by using "proxy_reset_delay" (seconds) in `gen/config.json` if "run_forever" is set to "true".
+You will also find the option "use_temp_mail" and "kopeechka_token" to enable kopeechka.

 ## Account Functionalities